A Gift Worth a Thousand Words

 In a move true to their Detroit roots, their interest in music, and the mission of the Marshall Mathers Foundation, Eminem’s manager and business partner Paul Rosenberg (’93, Social Science), sought out MSU’s Community Music School in Detroit (CMS-D) to explore a way the funds could be used to support the youth of Detroit.

 Thanks to the gift, the Verses program at the CMS-D was launched in February, 2016.
-The program will teach the fundamentals of literacy through song and lyrics—enriching the lives of young people through music, while also helping to address the critical issue of Detroit’s low literacy rates.
+The program teaches the fundamentals of literacy through song and lyrics—enriching the lives of young people through music, while also helping to address the critical issue of Detroit’s low literacy rates.

 Learning Literacy by Making Music

-The inaugural 15-week Verses course began in February with 35 students, ages 12 to 15, who were recommended by public schools, family service agencies and shelters across the city.
-The students are being mentored in hip-hop, spoken word poetry and music technology by a faculty that includes a professional poet and Fulbright scholar, an acclaimed Detroit techno artist, a folk singer and a recording engineer.
+Since the inaugural semester, Verses has engaged more than 500 students, ages 10 to 16, who were recommended by public schools, family service agencies and shelters across the city.
+The students are being mentored in hip-hop, spoken word poetry and music technology by a faculty that includes a poet completing a Ph.D. in literary composition, an acclaimed Detroit techno artist, a folk singer and a recording engineer.